ShefBots/piwarsimulator/README.md

 # piwarsimulator
 Robot simulator to work on PiWars logic.
 This is a work in progress, revivified for 2024.
-The software for most of the challenges is complete.
+The software for most of the challenges is complete (at least in simulation).
 Manual robot control can be engaged by pressing spacebar and then driving with WASD/arrow for strafe and QE for rotate.
 G will activate the gripper when attached (although objects cannot be picked up manually).
-Manual control on real hardware may be engaged using `--radio true` and then flicking the enable channel switch.
-The mirror switch controls the launcher/gripper.
+Manual control on real hardware may be engaged using `--radio true` and then flicking the right-most switch.
+The left-most switch controls the launcher/gripper.

-**The robot will not start movement without releasing the parking break.** This is done by using the gripper toggle button.
+**The robot will not start movement without releasing the parking break.** This is done by using the gripper button (or switch with radio receiver connected).

 ```